EspMeshMesh/meshmeshhub/README.md

 ## Tutorial 2: Test the HUB device with the test software

-For this tutorial you must have a running HUB software (follow the Tutorial 1 in order to have a running HUB software).
+*For this tutorial you must have a running HUB software (follow the Tutorial 1 in order to have a running HUB software connected with the HUB device).*

 To be continued...

 ## Tutorial 3: Flash and test a second node

+*For this tutorial you must have a running HUB software (follow the Tutorial 1 in order to have a running HUB software connected with the HUB device).*

 Enter in the esphome project folder: